Capital-8/roq-vagrant/README.md

 ## Prerequisites

-> Your host must be capable of running a VM with 4 CPU cores and 2GB RAM.

 Install VirtualBox by following the instructions from [here](https://www.virtualbox.org/wiki/Downloads).

 Install Vagrant by following the instructions from [here](https://www.vagrantup.com/downloads.html).

+> Your host must be capable of powering a VM requiring 4 CPU cores and 4GB RAM.

 ## Building